splineGear/docs/README.md

-# docs
+# Collaborative Coding
-These docs are generated in a repo.
+This is a readme file in markdown which we can collaboratively edit.